-On Thursday 13 October, EU40 – the Network of Young MEPs, and European Parliament Vice President, Eva Kaili, hosted an event titled, ‘Moving towards a Green Transition: Sustainability is everyone’s business!’
+On Thursday 13 October, EU40 – the Network of Young MEPs hosted an event titled, ‘Moving towards a Green Transition: Sustainability is everyone’s business!’
 In essence, the gathering sought to assess both the challenges and opportunities of sustainability policy for SME’s, with the overall aim being to generate greater engagement between European policymakers and key stakeholders.
-The first discussion (High Level Fireside chat) included speakers Eva Kaili, European Parliament Vice President and President of EU40; Cristina Duarte, UN Under-Secretary-General; and Lucia Silva, Head of Sustainability and Social Responsibility at Generali Group.
+The first discussion (High Level Fireside chat) included speakers Cristina Duarte, UN Under-Secretary-General; and Lucia Silva, Head of Sustainability and Social Responsibility at Generali Group.
 This segment was moderated by EU40 MD, Alessandro Da Rold.
 The second discussion (panel debate) included speakers Saskia Bricmont MEP (Greens, Belgium); Ilias Iakovidis, Adviser at DG CONNECT (EC); and Cecile Mul, CEO of Mul Group.
 Deborah Goll of the European Digital SME Alliance moderated this segment.

-In her opening remarks, EU40 President and Vice President of the European Parliament, Eva Kaili (seen above), stressed the need to ensure sustainability in the real economy, and likewise impressed upon the audience just how important it was for the UNSDGs to be adopted into EU law.
-Continuing her comments, Kaili highlighted that corporate social responsibility was one of her portfolio oversight roles as EP VP, and emphasized the need for private sector leaders to do more.
+In her opening remarks, the President of EU40 stressed the need to ensure sustainability in the real economy, and likewise impressed upon the audience just how important it was for the UNSDGs to be adopted into EU law.
+Continuing her comments, the President highlighted that corporate social responsibility was one of her portfolio oversight roles as EP VP, and emphasized the need for private sector leaders to do more.
 She also noted however that the EU itself needed to be more ambitious in how it responded to the challenges faced by the green transition.
-Regarding SDG progress (EU commitments), Kaili spoke of the significance of ‘Voluntary National Reviews,’ which are set to be presented at the UN in 2023, suggesting that this opportunity could be used to reflect upon what has been done and what more needs to be accomplished.
+Regarding SDG progress (EU commitments), she spoke of the significance of ‘Voluntary National Reviews,’ which are set to be presented at the UN in 2023, suggesting that this opportunity could be used to reflect upon what has been done and what more needs to be accomplished.
 She also emphasized the need for greater resilience and innovation if true progress is to be made, and stressed the critical role played by SMEs.
-VP Kaili concluded her remarks by brining to the fore existing issues and possible solution safeguards surrounding forced labour and the general exploitation of workers, which she described as a form of modern slavery.
+EU40 President concluded her remarks by brining to the fore existing issues and possible solution safeguards surrounding forced labour and the general exploitation of workers, which she described as a form of modern slavery.

 UN Under-Secretary-General and Special Adviser on Africa, Cristina Duarte (seen above), opened her remarks by noting that her contributions would be from an African perspective.
 She stressed to the audience that one size does not fit all, emphasizing that Africa was the most underdeveloped region in the world.
 She also highlighted the need for collaboration rather than competition in how these transitional goals are achieved.
 Duarte noted how short term solutions were simply not the answer, describing instead how the issues stemming from the green transition were long term in nature.
 Regarding the approach taken by developed nations towards Africa, the Under-Sec.-Gen. outlined the need for deviation in how impediments to progress can be resolved, stating: “Please do not make us equal, because we are not.
 Difference is an asset, it is not a problem or an obstacle.”
 In a later contribution Duarte stated: “Our challenge in Africa is energy access.
 But you are asking me to transition?
 Africa’s contribution to CO2 is 3.8%.
 If you take out South Africa, it is only 0.5%.
 And you are asking me to transition?
 I am already there!
 Don’t ask me to transition if I am already there.
 We do have, as a planet, the same destination, ‘green.’
 This is unquestionable.
 But please, recognize that we have different starting points.
 And consequently, different ways of reaching the same destination.”